uib-ub/blackbox/README.md

-## Usage
+## Usage and query parameters
-Blackbox can be queried by specifying query parameters in a respective endpoint.
+Currently Blackbox supports 3 endpoints Search, Suggest and Discover.

+- Search - for search and supports full range of query parameters  e.g https://jambo.uib.no/blackbox/search?q=marcus
+- Suggest - for auto suggestions e.g https://jambo.uib.no/blackbox/suggest?q=marcus
+- Discover - for experimental endpoint just for discovering data  e.g https://jambo.uib.no/blackbox/discover?q=marcus

-[Search endpoint](http://jambo.uib.no/blackbox/search) can take parameters such as the followings:-
+ [Search endpoint](http://jambo.uib.no/blackbox/search) can take full range of parameters, such as the followings:-

 * `index` : the index that the search should be executed.
-It can be more than one indices, e.g http://kirishima.uib.no/blackbox/search?index=ska2&index=admin-test.
+It can be more than one indices, e.g http://jambo.uib.no/blackbox/search?index=ska2&index=admin-test.
 If not specified, all indices in the cluster will be considered.
 * `type` : same as index, See Elasticsearch type.
 * `q` : a query string.
-For example, http://kirishima.uib.no/blackbox/search?q=knud+knudsen will perform a search to all indices in the cluster for the search string "knud knudsen".
+For example, http://jambo.uib.no/blackbox/search?q=knud+knudsen will perform a search to all indices in the cluster for the search string "knud knudsen".
 * `size` : the size of the returned results.
 Default is 10
 * `date_from / date_to `: search for created date in the form of `yyyy-MM-dd` or  `yyyy-MM` or  `yyyy`
 * `filter` : a terms filter if you want to limit the search results e.g `filter=type.exact#Brev`, you will only search within type `Brev`.